 Abstract: Economists use predictive factors to determine how an economy will perform.
 In doing so, they must distinguish between information that drives or is correlated with future performance — leading indicators, from data that measure past performance – lagging indicators.
 Educators and students regularly, unknowingly, mistake lagging indicators for leading indicators.
-This misinterpretation results in a host of bad outcomes: teacher frustration, student apathy, underperformance and overall dissatisfaction with the educational experience.
+This misinterpretation results in many bad outcomes: teacher frustration, student apathy, underperformance, and overall dissatisfaction with the educational experience.
 This article separates leading indicators from lagging indicators in learning environments.

-This question rests upon an underlying assumption that all of this positive activity should be accompanied by a job boon.
-However, economists will argue that profits and stocks are leading indicators, while jobs are lagging indicators.
+This question rests upon an underlying assumption that a job boon should accompany this positive activity.
+However, economists argue that profits and stocks are leading indicators, while jobs are lagging indicators.

 Importance of Distinguishing Between Leading and Lagging Indicators

-Distinguishing between leading and lagging indicators has a tremendous effect on both our motivation and performance.
-For example, those of us who have attempted to lose weight should be mindful that healthy eating and exercise are leading indicators, while actual weight loss lags behind.
+Distinguishing between leading and lagging indicators has a tremendous effect on our motivation and performance.
+For example, those who have attempted to lose weight should be mindful that healthy eating and exercise are leading indicators, while actual weight loss lags.

-Well, dropping pounds is not that easy or else everyone would achieve their weight loss goal.
-We typically abort our new lifestyle when we either explicitly, or more likely implicitly, calculate that the weight loss isn’t happening fast enough.
+If dropping pounds was easy, everyone would achieve their weight loss goal.
+We typically abort our new lifestyle when we either explicitly or implicitly calculate that the weight loss isn’t happening fast enough.
 We then lose our inspiration and gradually abandon our routine.

-We don’t realize that we were doomed from the start because we’d set up weight loss, a lagging indicator, as our measure of success.
-This is tempting since lagging indicators are easy to measure but hard to improve directly.
+We didn’t realize we were doomed from the start because we’d set up weight loss, a lagging indicator, as our measure of success.
+This mistake is common since lagging indicators are easy to measure.
 It is unrealistic to think that people will sustain their discipline and efforts while waiting for a reward on the back end.
-If we had used leading indicators, such as healthier eating and exercise, then we might have persisted until the weight loss caught up.
+If we had used leading indicators, such as healthier eating and exercise, we might have persisted until the weight loss caught up.

 Leaders and Laggers in Learning

 There are leading and lagging indicators in learning as well.
-As in the pursuit of physical fitness, educators and students regularly overlook leaders and focus on laggers.
-There is good reason for this oversight.
-Typically, lagging indicators are easy to measure but are difficult to improve, while leading indicators are hard to measure and easy to influence.
-Refer to our weight loss example: Weight loss, a lagging indicator, can easily be measured by simply stepping on a scale, but leading indicators, such as calorie consumption and calories burned, are more time consuming and difficult to measure consistently.
+As in pursuing physical fitness, educators and students regularly overlook leaders and focus on laggers.
+There is a good reason for this oversight.
+Typically, lagging indicators are easy to measure but difficult to improve, while leading indicators are hard to measure and influence.
+Refer to our weight loss example: Weight loss, a lagging metric, can easily be measured by simply stepping on a scale, but leading indicators, such as calorie consumption and calories burned, are more time-consuming and difficult to measure consistently.

 Students often focus on grades as a measure of their performance.
 Grades are lagging indicators because they measure how well students have learned (past tense).
 It’s akin to using the results of an annual physical exam as an indicator of health.
 The check-up will tell us how we have been doing up to that point.
-Our lifestyle prior to the visit is the leading indicator.
+Our lifestyle before the visit is the leading indicator.
 For the most part, we should be able to predict the results of a physical examination.
-When students are properly focused on factors that accurately predict performance, they are able to improve their performance.
+When students are appropriately focused on factors that accurately predict performance, they can improve their performance.

 Controlling Future Performance

 Leading indicators are predictive.
-They drive or can be correlated with future performance.
-Lagging indicators tell us the story about what has happened in the past.
-It’s imperative that educators and students know how to distinguish between the two in learning environments and how to influence and measure (a more difficult task) leading indicators.
+They drive future performance.
+Lagging indicators tell us the story of what has happened in the past.
+Educators and students must know how to distinguish between the two in learning environments and how to influence and measure leading indicators.

 Both educators and students must clearly understand how their behaviors impact each other.
 When educators don’t carry their weight, students suffer.
-And when students don’t carry their weight, students suffer even more.
-(I say this coming from a higher education perspective in which many professors don’t believe that poor student performance is a reflection on the educator’s performance.
-Having worked with K-12 teachers, I realize that their performance is more closely linked to student performance.)
+And when students don’t accept their responsibility, they suffer even more.

 Whether educators accept it or not, they and their students exist in symbiotic relationships.
-In-class educators (teachers and professors), out-of-class educators (learning support professionals, guidance counselors, etc.) and students all must be on the same page if they are to maximize performance in the learning economy.
+In-class educators (teachers and professors), out-of-class educators (learning support professionals, guidance counselors, etc.), and students all must be on the same page to maximize performance in the learning economy.

 The Ideal Learning Economy

-Imagine a learning economy whereby educators have organized their instruction around the core outcomes that they want students to achieve.
-They develop general course outcomes as well as lesson-specific outcomes, all of which include the level(s) of intellectual performance so that students know precisely how they will be evaluated.
-These outcomes are not only succinctly expressed in the syllabus, but they are also deliberately highlighted and reinforced during instruction.
+Imagine a learning economy whereby educators organize their instruction around the core outcomes they want students to achieve.
+They develop general course and lesson-specific outcomes, including the level(s) of cognitive performance.
+These elements will ensure students know precisely how they will be assessed and evaluated.
+And what if the outcomes are not only succinctly expressed in the syllabus but are also deliberately highlighted and reinforced during instruction?